sepehr-safari/nostr-deploy-cli/README.md

 # Nostr Deploy CLI

-> A revolutionary CLI tool for deploying static sites using the Nostr protocol and Blossom servers
+> A revolutionary CLI tool for deploying static sites using the Nostr protocol and Blossom servers following the **Pubkey Static Websites NIP**

 [![npm version](https://badge.fury.io/js/nostr-deploy-cli.svg)](https://badge.fury.io/js/nostr-deploy-cli)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## 🌟 What makes this special?

-Nostr Deploy CLI leverages the **decentralized Nostr protocol** and **Blossom servers** to provide a unique static site deployment experience:
+Nostr Deploy CLI leverages the **decentralized Nostr protocol** and **Blossom servers** with the **Pubkey Static Websites NIP** standard to provide a unique static site deployment experience:

 - **🔐 Decentralized Authentication**: No traditional accounts needed - authenticate with your Nostr keys
+- **🔑 NPub Subdomains**: Your public key (npub) becomes your unique subdomain
 - **🌸 Blossom Storage**: Your files are stored on decentralized Blossom servers
-- **📡 Nostr Integration**: Deployment metadata is published to Nostr relays
+- **📡 NIP-Compliant**: Uses kind 34128 events for file metadata and kind 10063 for server lists
-- **🌐 Automatic Subdomains**: Get instant subdomains with SSL certificates
+- **🌐 Automatic SSL**: Get instant subdomains with SSL certificates
 - **🚀 Zero Configuration**: Deploys React, Vue, Angular, and any static site

+## 🏗️ How It Works - Pubkey Static Websites NIP

+### 1. **NPub Subdomain Generation**

+- Your Nostr public key (npub) becomes your subdomain: `npub1abc123....nostrdeploy.com`
+- No random subdomains - your identity is tied to your Nostr key
+- Consistent subdomain across all deployments

+### 2. **File Metadata Publishing (Kind 34128)**

+- Each file is published as a kind 34128 Nostr event
+- Contains `d` tag with absolute file path (e.g., `/index.html`)
+- Contains `x` tag with SHA-256 hash of the file content
+- Enables decentralized file discovery and integrity verification

+### 3. **Server List Publishing (Kind 10063)**

+- BUD-03 user servers event specifies which Blossom servers host your files
+- Host servers can discover and serve files from the correct Blossom instances
+- Enables redundancy and decentralized hosting

+### 4. **Host Server Resolution**

+- Host servers resolve `npub1xyz.nostrdeploy.com` requests
+- Fetch user's kind 34128 events for the requested path
+- Retrieve files from Blossom servers using SHA-256 hashes
+- Serve with proper Content-Type headers

 ## 🚀 Quick Start